Kellswork/agirl.codes/posts/complete-guide-build-react-forms-with-usestate-hook.md

 ```
 ### 2. Converting JSX Form to a Controlled Form with React Hooks

 Now that we have a simple form being rendered on the browser, we are going to convert the form input state to be controlled by React.
 By default, forms handle their own state.
-Converting the form to a controlled state is telling React to take over the form state from the browser with the following ways;
+Converting the form to a controlled state is telling React to take over the form state from the browser in the following ways;

 - Creating a `state` object to store the form data.
 React uses the `useState hook` to handle the form state.
 - Add the `value` property to the form, and assign it to the `state` object properties.